Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- So far this year Barkley has rushed for 461 yards on 130 carries (30.7 ypg), with two rushing touchdowns.
+- So far this year Barkley has run for 461 yards on 130 carries (30.7 ypg), with two rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with the Bears.